selbyk/awesome/README.md

 [rc.lua](https://github.com/selbyk/awesome/blob/master/awesome/rc.lua) is the brains of awesome, and [here](http://tylerneylon.com/a/learn-lua/) is a good tutorial on the basics you need to get started with Lua.

-A lot of the fancier features require further install, like compton & xredshift but Ubuntu has all of them in their repositories.
+A lot of the fancier features require further install, like compton for compositing (translucency that doesn't suck) & xredshift (tints the screen in a red hue so your eyes don't burn out) and some KDE stuff, so you'll need to comment them out in the autorun section I have at the bottom of rc.lia.

+Ubuntu has packages for all of the programs in that section, adjust for taste.
 If you like my terminal colors, you might want to check out my [dotfiles](https://github.com/selbyk/dotfiles).

 uxvrt
 ![](http://i.imgur.com/6BzAXHk.jpg)